 As earlier mentioned, fever tourists mean better rates on hotels and restaurants.
 So if you are looking to travel on a budget, winter is the perfect time to visit Santorini.

 The best place to stay in Santorini during winter is Fira.
 Fira is the capital of the beautiful island and the one place that remains bubbly all year round.
-Fira offers a wide range of accommodation options for every kind of traveller.
+Fira offers a wide range of accommodation options for every kind of traveler.
 Being a central spot on the island, it is also a perfect take-off spot for touring Santorini.

 If you are looking to stay in a luxury guest house in Fira, check out On The Cliff Suites.
 It offers beautiful rooms with views over the caldera.
 A private hot tub with direct views of the island’s stunning sunsets.

 For mid-range accommodation, consider staying at the Tataki Hotel in Fira.
-This hotel features luxury accommodation at an affordable price.
+This hotel features luxury accommodations at an affordable price.
 You can enjoy evening drinks on the balcony while soaking up the beautiful views of the island.

 Traveling on a budget?
 The Antonia Hotel is a great option.
 Set in the heart of Fira, this charming, cosy hotel offers a balcony or terrace for each room.
 It is only a few minutes away from Fira’s hot spots.